 Companies licensed under the IBC-M benefit from one of the lowest Corporate Income Tax (CIT) rates in the EU, i.e. 5% on all activities carried out with non-resident entities, making Madeira a 100% Portuguese destination for national and foreign investors, with due validation by the Portuguese and European authorities.

-This internationalization platform from the Atlantic, places Madeira, and consequently Portugal, in an important geostrategic position between Europe, America and Africa.
+This internationalization platform from the Atlantic places Madeira, and consequently Portugal, in an important geostrategic position between Europe, America and Africa.

 In addition to the 5% CIT, the MIBC provides a set of tax incentives that also cover non-resident shareholders, such as: exemption from withholding tax on the payment of dividends, in the proportion resulting from the profits that at the level of society, have been taxed at the reduced rate of CIT or which, if not, are derived from income obtained outside Portuguese territory; exemption from withholding tax on the payment of interest, royalties and services.

-Merchandise trading, e-business, technology, telecommunications, call-centers, consultancy and marketing services, intellectual property management, development of real estate projects, shipping companies or shareholding management, can all benefit from the tax regime in force of the Madeira Free Trade Zone (currently known as the IV Regime), which allows investors a tax saving that translates into greater financial availability to reinvest in their employees and in their business activity, thus leveraging the regional and national economy.
+Merchandise trading, e-business, technology, telecommunications, call-centres, consultancy and marketing services, intellectual property management, development of real estate projects, shipping companies or shareholding management, can all benefit from the tax regime in force of the Madeira Free Trade Zone (currently known as the IV Regime), which allows investors a tax saving that translates into greater financial availability to reinvest in their employees and in their business activity, thus leveraging the regional and national economy.

 The tax benefits provided for in the institutional scope of the Free Zone of Madeira are based on mandatory requirements of economic substance, namely: the creation of a certain number of jobs, to be filled by tax residents in the Autonomous Region of Madeira (regardless of their nationality), and the number of which will vary according to the estimated taxable profit for each year; and investment of at least 75 000 euros (in tangible or intangible fixed assets) if less than 6 jobs are created.